sketch-hq/SketchAPI/docs-website/pages/plugins-releases-54.md

 ---
-title: Sketch 54
+title: New in Sketch 54
 summary: API to let plugins react to events in the app.
 section: plugins
-chapter: JS API Releases
+chapter: JavaScript API Updates
-permalink: /plugins/release-54
+permalink: /plugins/updates/new-in-sketch-54

 order: 400
 ---